open-mpi/ompi/README.md

   for third-party packagers of Open MPI that might want to rename these libraries for their own purposes.
 This option is *not* intended for typical users of Open MPI.

-* `--enable-mca-no-build=LIST`:
-  Comma-separated list of `<type>-<component>` pairs that will not be built.
-For example, `--enable-mca-no-build=btl-portals,oob-ud` will disable building the portals BTL and the ud OOB component.

 ### Networking support / options